endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 Chances of CLE going winless? x or y% based on FiveThirtyEight and FOX preseason projections, respectively.

+On the flip side they beated the spread four of eight times, so there's that.
+Next week we'll present a visual that will allow for the toggling between SUP and ATS wins.

 ## Week 7 - Any Port in a Storm
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 7</a></b></sub></p>